Toddses/capify-press/README.md

 production.rb
 ```

-Edit the settings in { staging.rb } and/or { production.rb } with your own info :
+Edit the settings in `staging.rb` and/or `production.rb` with your own info :

 ```ruby
 # Required Settings